 Red Canyon or as it’s called by the locals: Peek-a-Boo is a not very famous slot canyon just north of the adventure town Kanab in Utah.
-You probably have seen this images of slot canyons with light beams falling in.
-The most famous location for this photos is the Antelope Canyon in Arizona.
+You probably have seen these images of slot canyons with light beams falling in.
+The most famous location for these photos is the Antelope Canyon in Arizona.
 Check out my review on the Lower Antelope Canyon as well.
 As it will give you more insights about how amazing Peekaboo really is.
 Peekaboo was created the same way as the Antelope Canyon.
 Water eroded the softer layers of the sandstone away and left this remarkable canyon for us to enjoy.
-The canyon is continously changing with every flood coming through the canyon.
+The canyon is continuously changing with every flood coming through the canyon.

 Peekaboo has so many advantages compared to the more famous Antelope Canyon.

 - Completely Admission Free (except for tour fees if you book one)

 - You can drive or hike there yourself (I recommend to use a tour company)

 - Spend as much time as you want

 - Same beautiful light beams as Antelope Canyon

 The only downside of this slot canyon is the location.
 You basically could drive all the way up to the entrance of the slot canyon if you know how to drive in deep sands and have a four-wheel-drive car or better an ATV.
 Otherwise, don’t even try!
 Many people get stuck here and have to get pulled out.
 Another possibility is to hike to the canyon from the parking lot next to the highway.
 It’s quite a walk and there is no shadow all the way to the canyon.
 And for the best pictures you want to go at high noon when the sun is its highest point, that’s also when the sun is brutally frying you on your hike.